gglanzani/lanzani.nl/content/cv.md

 that is done, we perform these analysis and build data driven products with a stellar [team](http://www.godatadriven.com/team.html).

-I am also a certified Cloudera trainer for the Data Analyst, Developer and Admin Cloudera courses.
+I am also a certified Cloudera trainer for the Data Analyst, Developer, Admin, and Spark Cloudera courses.

-<h1 class="content-subhead">Experience</h1>

 <button class="button-job pure-button">IT Consultant</button> <button class="button-company pure-button">KPMG</button> <button class="button-time pure-button">2012.10--2013.09</button> <button class="button-location pure-button">The Netherlands</button>